 Welcome to yet another Yet Another Contest!

-Special shout-out tofor helping us organize the contest!
+Special shout-out to, and for helping with organizing the contest!

 After joining the contest, you proceed to the Problems tab to begin.